jeremychone/rust-ssite/README.md

 Yet another Static Site Generator.

-**0.0.1 NOT FUNCTIONAL YET**
+**0.0.2 NOT FUNCTIONAL YET**

 First goals:

-- Markdown + Handlebars support
-- External builder definitions
+- Simple site generators from a `content/` to "output" directory ready to be sync for static serving
+- Supports `.html` and `.md`
-- Support for extension less file  `my-page/index` (no more `my-page/index.html` for all pages)
+- Transcode to extension less html files (no more `my-page/` for all html files)
-- Built-in support for S3
+- Supports custom `runners`
+- Great to publish to S3 or other serverless site structure.